sebastian-lapuschkin/lrp_toolbox/README.md

 #### Caffe:
 * Minimal output versions implemented.
-* Matthew Zeiler's Deconvolution, Karen Simonyan's Sensitivity Maps, and Grégoire Montavon's w^2-Decomposition are in, alongside the flat weight decomposition for uniformly projecting relevance scores to a neuron's receptive field have been implemented.
+* Matthew Zeiler's Deconvolution, Karen Simonyan's Sensitivity Maps, and aspects of Grégoire Montavon's Deep Taylor Decomposition are implemented, alongside the flat weight decomposition for uniformly projecting relevance scores to a neuron's receptive field have been implemented.

 #### Also:
 * Various optimizations, refactoring, bits and pieces here and there.